reframe-hpc/reframe/docs/regression_test_api.rst

   Fixtures are treated by ReFrame as first-class ReFrame tests, which means that these classes can use the same built-in functionalities as in regular tests decorated with :func:`@rfm.simple_test<reframe.core.decorators.simple_test>`.
   This includes the :func:`~reframe.core.pipeline.RegressionMixin.parameter` built-in, where fixtures may have more than one :ref:`variant<test-variants>`.
   When this occurs, a parent test may select to either treat a parameterized fixture as a test parameter, or instead, to gather all the fixture variants from a single instance of the parent test.
-  In essence, fixtures implement `fork-join` model whose behaviour may be controlled through the ``action`` argument.
+  In essence, fixtures implement `fork-join` model whose behavior may be controlled through the ``action`` argument.
   This argument may be set to one of the following options:

    * **fork**: This option parameterizes the parent test as a function of the fixture variants.